Sibusiso Magaqa: Club career

-Magaqa started his career in the academy of AmaZulu, joining them at the under-13 level, and made his debut for them as a substitute against Highlands Park in the final match of the 2015–16 season after a full season at Sgcino Cosmos.
+Magaqa started his career at the academy of AmaZulu, joining at the under-13 level.
+He made his first-team debut as a substitute against Highlands Park in the final match of the 2015–16 season after a full season at Sgcino Cosmos.

-He joined Uthongathi on loan in January 2018, with the loan extended in the summer of 2018.
+In January 2018, he joined Uthongathi on loan, with his loan deal extended in the summer of that year.